Battle of Aleppo (2012–2016): Syrian government and allies

-Rebels
+FSA Rebels

-A UN envoy warned that rebels may have been committing war crimes due to their indiscriminate rocket warfare targeting civilians in Aleppo, while trying to lift the siege in October and November 2016.
-The Aleppo rebels used improvised artillery, including "hell cannons", makeshift mortar firing gas cylinders packed with explosives and shrapnel.
-UN High Commissioner For Human Rights Zeid Ra'ad Al Hussein stated that their use was "totally unacceptable" and constituted indiscriminate attacks as they were very difficult to aim correctly, frequently killing and maiming civilians in government-held areas.
-According to Zeid, their inaccuracy means they had no military purpose so he concluded their use was primarily to "terrorize the inhabitants of western Aleppo".
-The Syrian Observatory for Human Rights reported in December 2014 that between July and December 2014 the rebels killed 204 civilians using hell cannons.
-Professor of Law Mark A. Summers of Barry University School of Law, a legal expert previous assigned to the Office of the Prosecutor for the International Criminal Tribunal for the Former Yugoslavia, wrote that both the uses of barrel bombs and hell cannons is inaccurate and so randomly destructive that their use is illegal, and thus constitutes either the direct or indiscriminate targeting of civilians and civilian objects.
+A UN envoy warned that rebels may have been committing war crimes in Aleppo by engaging in indiscriminate rocket warfare targeting civilians while trying to lift the siege in October and November 2016.
+The Aleppo rebels used improvised artillery, including "hell cannons", makeshift mortars firing gas cylinders packed with explosives and shrapnel.
+UN High Commissioner For Human Rights Zeid Ra'ad Al Hussein stated that their use was "totally unacceptable" and constituted indiscriminate attacks, as they were very difficult to aim correctly, frequently killing and maiming civilians in government-held areas.
+According to Zeid, their inaccuracy meant they had no military purpose, so he concluded their use was primarily to "terrorize the inhabitants of western Aleppo".
+Even the pro-opposition Syrian Observatory for Human Rights reported in December 2014 that between July and December 2014, rebel forces have killed up to 300 civilians using hell cannons alone.
+Professor of Law Mark A. Summers of Barry University School of Law, a legal expert previous assigned to the Office of the Prosecutor for the International Criminal Tribunal for the Former Yugoslavia, wrote that both the uses of barrel bombs and hell cannons is so inaccurate and randomly destructive that their use is illegal, and thus constitutes either the direct or indiscriminate targeting of civilians and civilian objects.

 There have been reports that rebels have on multiple occasions indiscriminately shelled the predominantly Kurdish Sheikh Maqsood neighborhood.
 In mid-June 2016 Russia accused the rebels of causing the death of over 40 civilians in the month.
 A spokesman for the US-supported SDF also accused the rebels of causing 1,000 civilian deaths and injuries, through shelling of Sheikh Maqsood.
 There were allegations that the Army of Islam (Jaysh al-Islam) group may have used chemical weapons in Sheikh Maqsood on 7 and 8 April 2016, based on reports of eight treated patients.
 In May 2016, Amnesty International's regional director suggested that the attacks on Sheikh Maqsood constitute war crimes.